 Scripps MD Anderson Cancer Center is a leader in caring for men with testicular cancer.
 Our oncology specialists treat this rare male genital cancer with advanced therapies designed to preserve function and fertility, including minimally invasive surgery that uses small incisions, potentially resulting in shorter hospital stays and a faster recovery.

 Our multidisciplinary, collaborative board of cancer specialists reviews every patient’s care plan to ensure you receive the best possible care from diagnosis to recovery.

 Younger men are more likely to develop the disease than older men.
 It’s the most frequently diagnosed cancer among men between the ages of 20 and 34.
 The average age at diagnosis is 33.
-Fewer than 10 percent of testicular cancers occur in children or in men older than 55.
+Fewer than 10% of testicular cancers occur in children or in men older than 55.

 As with other genitourinary cancers — such as prostate cancer, bladder cancer and kidney cancer — early detection can lead to more effective treatment.
-In fact, 99 percent of testicular cancers can be successfully treated when detected early.
+In fact, 99% of testicular cancers can be successfully treated when detected early.